schuchert/wikispaces/pages/gradle.GettingStarted.md

 [~/src/gradle_example]%
 {% endhighlight %}

-Note, this creates a //**project**// directory, not a workspace.
+Note, this creates a **project** directory, not a workspace.
 You'll need to:
 * Start eclipse
 * Select a workspace
 * Import the project into eclipse

 In my example, I only created a top-level project directory, not a workspace directory.
 However, you can create an Eclipse workspace and include a symbolic link to the project.
 This is a bit out of scope for what I want to get covered.
 I only mention this here because it confused me a bit.
 ## Preparing for git
 No coding is complete without a mention of using a repository.
 We'll do a touch of preparation for git and check in our initial structure.
-In the top-level project directory create a file called //**.gitignore**//.
+In the top-level project directory create a file called **.gitignore**.
 For this example, and assuming you have executed the Eclipse step above:
 {% highlight terminal %}
 build
 .classpath